Maxime Vachier-Lagrave: Teams

+In February 2025, Vachier-Lagrave signed to French esports organization Team Vitality, joining as the first chess player in the organization's history.

 Rapid and blitz rankings

 In addition to his strength in classical time controls, Vachier-Lagrave is very skilled at rapid and blitz chess.
-Maxime ranked fourth on the FIDE rapid list and also fourth on the blitz list.
+He won the World Blitz Chess Championship 2021, and was the only player to defeat eventual winner Magnus Carlsen during the 2023 edition.
+As of January 2024, Maxime ranked third on the FIDE rapid list and tenth on the blitz list.

+Tournament and match results (2003–2009)

+TPR (Tournament Performance ratings) of FIDE-rated events calculated according to FIDE.

 Personal life

-Vachier-Lagrave also teaches chess on his personal YouTube channel, MVL Chess, in addition to maintaining a blog.
+Vachier-Lagrave also teaches chess on his personal YouTube channel, MVL Chess, and maintains a blog.